metablaster/WindowsFirewallRuleset/docs/Remote.md

 ## Troubleshooting

-The following link lists common troubleshooting with remoting [About Remote Troubleshooting][troubleshooting]
+The following link lists common issues with remoting and how to troubleshoot them [About Remote Troubleshooting][troubleshooting]

 The following section lists other not so common problems and how to resolve them.